-Yuri Drozdov: The man who turned Soviet spies into Americans - BBC News
+The man who turned Soviet spies into Americans

 In December 1979, he led KGB forces that stormed the Afghan presidential palace toppling President Hafizullah Amin, paving the way for the Soviet invasion.

-"This was a guy who spanned the ultra-cerebral world of the spymaster with the action man world of Spetznaz," Mr Malleotti says.
+"This was a guy who spanned the ultra-cerebral world of the spymaster and the action man world of Spetsnaz [special forces]," Mr Galeotti says.

 He would later, in 1981, instigate the creation of a new KGB special forces unit called Vympel.